dbt-labs/docs.getdbt.com/website/docs/sql-reference/clauses/sql-having.md

 </TabItem>
 </Tabs>

-This simple query using the sample dataset [Jaffle Shop’s](https://github.com/dbt-labs/jaffle_shop) `order` table will return customers who have had more than one order:
+This simple query using the sample dataset [Jaffle Shop’s](https://github.com/dbt-labs/jaffle_shop) `orders` table will return customers who have had more than one order:

 | customer_id | num_orders |
 |:---:|:---:|